Planning a trip to Europe? Don’t leave Belgium off the list! Here are 25 things Belgium is known and famous for to convince you why it’s unmissable!

 21. Romantic getaways in Bruges

-If you’re looking for a romantic European getaway but hate big cities, then Bruges might just be the place for you.
+If you’re looking for beautiful places in Belgium that exude a romantic vibe, then Bruges might just be the place for you.
 Romance is alive and well in this medieval Flanders city, complete with dainty quays and even The Lake of Love.

 Belgium is known for its 13 UNESCO World Heritage sites, but to see one of the world’s best preserved medieval towns first hand you need to visit Bruges.
 The entire city center has UNESCO World Heritage status, and its charming Gothic architecture and winding canals give ample opportunity for strolling hand-in-hand with your loved one.
 Bruges’ gingerbread-style buildings bring fairytales to real life and its aesthetic is so pleasing to the eye.